 I am born in Hoorn (NH) (1970) and have been working as a visual artist since 1994.
 My studio is located at the Rieteweg 10 in Zwolle.
 I am a multidisciplinary artist.
 My autonomous work includes painting, collage, installation, digital art, photo manipulation, video art and 3d.
 I also work on commission and on a project basis.

 Typical for my autonomous work is the key role for man in its shape and behaviour.
 It is often a reflection of current social themes, but also mundane and personal issues are important sources of inspiration.
+Through small interventions, repetitions, inversions, or breaking surfaces with architectural forms, a new image is created in a somewhat familiar image.
 Although my work can be seen as aesthetic, it often conceals certain uneasiness, abrasive aesthetics.
 This duality or ambiguity is also a recurring theme.
 Do you see what you see?

 The resulting images are often on the cutting edge of fiction, realism, graphic and plastic.